Meet the people that make RDN an incredible place to work.

 Client Support Manager

 Elizabeth (Betsy) leads external engagement efforts for the Basic Allowance for Housing (BAH) program, including training and technical support for military housing staff.
 Internally, Betsy supports recruiting, training, and personnel management for the BAH team.

 Betsy also coordinates RDN’s recruitment and deployment of specialists supporting the FEMA Public Assistance Program.
 Betsy has contributed to a variety of company projects, including housing market analyses for military installations worldwide.
 She received her B.A. in Political Science from State University of New York at Buffalo.

 Zachary Kitt, M.A.

-Zach is the technical project manager for a service-wide U.S. Marine Corps housing survey and a member of the HMA and regional modeling teams.
+Zach is the project manager for a service-wide U.S. Marine Corps survey, with additional experience working on the HMA and regional modeling teams.
 He has traveled and conducted research for the Army and Navy.
-He is also a software developer who contributes to and manages internal and external software and infrastructure.
+As a member of RDN’s internal data science team, he is also a developer who contributes to and manages internal and external software and infrastructure.

 Before joining RDN, Zach performed geopolitical forecasting for S&P Global and an In-Q-Tel funded start-up.
 He supported analysts’ workflows and insights by applying machine learning techniques to large datasets using his experience in data science and software engineering.
 He has also assisted researchers at Yale’s Digital Humanities Lab and the Institute of International Relations in Prague.
 His academic work has supported government decision makers at the national level.
 He has a B.A. in global studies (UCSB, 2012) and an M.A. in global affairs (Yale, 2018).

 Charlie Taylor, B.A.

 Charlie has contributed to a wide range of projects during his time at RDN.
 He collected data for water rate analyses, conducted content analysis for housing surveys, reviewed academic literature for regional economic research, and performed housing market analyses for Army, Marine Corps, and Coast Guard installations.
 He is a quick learner and is currently expanding his experience in the R programming language.
 Charlie received his B.A. from Yale University in sociology with distinction in the major.

 Debbie Castanha, B.S.